mbborromeo/angular-d3-graph/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+However, to build and deploy to GitHub Pages, see below.

 ## Deploy to GitHub Pages

-ng build --prod --base-href /angular-d3-graph/
-Then add/commit changes and push to origin master branch.
+Instead of the above build command, run `ng build --prod --base-href /angular-d3-graph/`.
+This will build the project with a base HREF which will be the sub-directory of where your project will reside on the live GitHub Pages site.
+The build artifacts will be stored in whichever directory has been specified in the 'outputPath' of the angular.json file.
+Mine is currently set to the `docs/` directory.

+As the build has generated new files locally, you need to:
+- Add and commit the local changes `git add .`, `git commit -am '[description]'`
+- Push these changes on your branch to origin `git push -u origin [branch name]`
+- Then EITHER submit a Pull Request for your branch to merge onto origin master branch via GitHub
+- OR merge your branch to the local master branch first `git checkout master`, `git merge [branch name]`, fix merge conflicts if any, then push to origin master `git push -u origin master`
-Then in GitHub, set up 'master docs' for the GitHub Pages.
+- Finally, in your GitHub project settings, choose the 'master docs' option for publishing on GitHub Pages

 Resource:
 https://angular.io/guide/deployment#deploy-to-github-pages